krish567366/Entropic-AI/docs/about/paper.md

     style H fill:#90EE90
 ```

-**Theorem 2**: *E-AI systems generalize beyond training distributions with probability proportional to the diversity of discovered thermodynamic attractors.*
+**Theorem 2**: *entropic-ai systems generalize beyond training distributions with probability proportional to the diversity of discovered thermodynamic attractors.*

-This explains E-AI's superior generalization: by discovering multiple stable configurations, the system develops **robust representations** that transfer to novel scenarios.
+This explains entropic-ai's superior generalization: by discovering multiple stable configurations, the system develops **robust representations** that transfer to novel scenarios.

 ### 5.3 Computational Complexity